gabridome/docs/bitcoinclients.md

 Many of you have heard about light clients and full nodes and know at most what the difference lay in.

-I have Participated to a very interesting workshop in Stanford the past month and our coordinator Tadjie Dryja has done an excellent job in laying down the current situation made of many more nuances I knew of.
+I have Participated to a very interesting workshop in Stanford for Scaling Bitcoin and our coordinator Tadjie Dryja has done an excellent job in laying down the current situation made of many more nuances I knew of.